una/personal-goals/happy-moments/2017_happy-moments.md

 07/20/2017
 ---
+I feel like a boss now that I'm back in the gym.
+Seriously, it feels *SO* good.
+I'm starting to feel confident about my body again, and thats a great feeling.

 07/21/2017
 ---
+Today, Patricia was out of town, and I also am feeling amped up on music, so I ended up plugging my laptop into the big sound system and just turned on music super loud and danced to it and sang and it was the best.
+I ended up laying on the floow singing and feeling the subway cars move under the apartment.

 07/22/2017
 ---
 It's my birthday!
 I had a great day today.
 Woke up, had a good workout, got my free Starbucks, bought a bunch of alcohol to take with us to Karaoke later.
 Liza and Matt were in town and I got a group together at Salvation Taco and then we went to sing karaoke at Karaoke City.
 Was a fun birthday.

+07/23/2017
+---
+Today I did some practice recordings for my Comms Class for Devs series, and I also decided to cut my hair on a whim.
+OH MY GOD I FEEL SO MUCH BETTER.
+Having short hair just feels more "me" and I love how it turned out.
+Best spontaneous decision ever.

+07/24/2017
+---
+I got dinner and drinks with Leah today after work at Hundred Acres to celebrate her new job and my promotion.
+It was *so* nice!
+And she works right by me now (the place was exactly 8 mins from both of us).
+There is so much to explore and she's doing great and I'm really happy that we'll hang out more now.

+07/25/2017
+---
+I went out to Chelsea Market today to get tacos at the "best tacqueria in NYC" (Taqueria #1).
+After the tacos, though, I stopped by a book store and saw all of these adorable pins.
+And they were made by These are Things!
+I instantly got nostaligia for the print they sent me when I was a design student and couldn't afford it and it made me so happy to see :)

+07/26/2017
+---
+DigitalOcean did a free dinner cruise around the Hudson with an open bar and beautiful view.
+It was a lot of fun.
+I also wore this floral kimono with a navy dress so I felt like I was a goddess with the wind.

+07/27/2017
+---
+Today I held a hand letterin workshop!
+And it was super fun and went really well and now I feel like I could run legit workshops for people in New York!

+07/28/2017
+---
+Today I tried to go see the Andrew Bird concert with Ben but it was wayyy too crazy of a line.
+So instead we got dinner/drinks at this adorable place in Park Slope called Brookvin and went back to my place to listen to music and hang out.

+07/29/2017
+---
+Today was so much fun!
+I went home for my grandma's 80th birthday to get so many surprises for my own!
+My parents got me a ring and necklace from Tiffanys as birthday gifts, and my Mom surprised me with a cake at the party later on.
+The party itself was a blast, with so much food, a DJ, and lots of dancing (we closed out a Kavkaz restauraunt). :D Then, I went out in Baltimore with some friends and ended up getting to sleep at 4 AM.
+Amazing birthday.

+07/30/2017
+---
+I headed back to NYC today and was just pretty lazy after a very active weekend.
+I ended up going over Ben's place to watch Rick and Morty with a few people and that didn't end up happening because internets are hard, but I had a good time there anyway.

+07/31/2017
+---
+I went to the gym this afternoon and really felt like I crushed it!
+It felt so good to get on the leg press and do 70 for single-leg press on the surgery leg (110 together).
+I also watched GoT on the bike (which I really liked doing, and should just work out while I watch it from now on).

+08/01/2017
+---
+I saw Anastasia with Etel and Jenna today!
+IT WAS SO GOOD!
+The costumes were amazing (I especially love 1920's style) and the set was wowowow.
+It had these digital screens that rotated and changed and really brought it to life.
+Amazing singers and actors and everything.
+I'm really glad we went!

+08/02/2017
+---
+I got another art snacks package today!
+And in it, I got a cool new Fig pen that had a separate ink canister and case.
+I really love the pen and have been using it a lot so far.
+I also had a great workout at the gym tonight and my knee is really starting to feel better.

+08/03/2017
+---
+I built this virtual mixtape and visualization using the web audio API and put it on Codepen and played with blend modes and it was a lot of fun :) Just a quick little project, but it felt good to build something small and experimental that turned out well.

+08/04/2017
+---
+I stayed up for a while building this ASL slackbot (and it was going really well!) and then I made this CD case (ahh it had been a long time since I did a mixtape project thing).
+I love how it turned out!
+So it was a nice night of building/making things both on and offline.

+08/05/2017
+---
+Today started with a morning phone call with Ben that was nice as a catch up.
+I then had a really great, long workout with no time limits :) and spent the rest of the day catching up on work, emails, and organizing my life and travel.

+08/06/2017
+---
+Today I woke up, had a really good workout, and then saw The Big Sick at the Alamao Drafthous with Ben.
+It's his birthday!
+So I made him a virtual mixtape and CD cover and he really liked it so that was nice to see :) The movie was good and we encountered a great enthusiastic pupper on the way home.

+08/07/2017
+---
+Official day one of DO Shark Week!
+There's an espresoo bar!
+And the swag is great!
+And its been so good seeing everyone in the office! :D

+08/08/2017
+---
+Tonight was team dinners for Shark Week!
+We went to Macao Trading Co in Tribeca and it was *so* good!
+I got the Waygu steak :P yumm.
+Also they had good drinks and pimento peppers for appetizers.
+It was a fun bonding time.
+After dinner, I met Ben for one of his friend's shows at Bowery Electric and went back to mine with him.

+08/09/2017
+---
+Today was guild night for DigitalOcean shark week.
+I hung out with #fabulous and picked up some new makeup (an eyelash curler and lipsticks), and drank some Italian wine with #wine :P It was fun, but I got a bit tipsy before physical therapy (which honestly made it more fun in the end).

+08/10/2017
+---
+Tonight was DO Game Night.
+We ended up playing Werewolf for literally 5 hours (until 1 AM).
+It was so much fun, and I killed it as a werewolf in the last game, which got down to 3 people! :)

+08/11/2017
+---
+I went to the Yankees/Red Sox game with DigitalOcean tonight for the end of Shark Week.
+It was so cool!
+We had a pre-game food/drink thing underneath the sign and the seats were pretty good.
+I basically learned baseball for 2 innings, drank for 4 innings, and watched the last 3.
+Yankees won!
+But just at the end!

+08/12/2017
+---
+Today was the last day of Shark Weekend!
+I met everyone at Coney Island and rode on the big rollercoaster and some other rides, won Go-Karting, and won a giant unicorn!
+It was a lot of fun :)

+08/13/2017
+---
+This morning I went over to Suz's place to be a guest on her live Twitch stream!
+It was a lot of fun!
+I did sketch notes while we talked through making a Hamilton lottery light bulb bot :D While it wasn't *technically* successful, we had a lot of fun and I learned a lot.

+08/14/2017
+---